 Forty-one individuals from all Texas Health Regions agreed to participate as key informants.
-The list on the right represent organizations that participated in the interviews across all Texas Health service areas.
+The list add on the right includes the organizations that participated in the interviews.

 The 41 KIIs took place from October 2021 through March 2022 across all five regions.
 Each of the 41 interviews was conducted via web conference.
-The questions focused on the interviewee's background and organization, the biggest perceived health needs and barriers of concern in the community, and the impact of health issues on the populations they serve.
+The guestions focused on the interviewee's background and organization, the biggest perceived health needs and barriers of concern in the community, and the impact of health issues on the populations they serve.
 A list of the questions asked in the KIIs can be found in Appendix B.